lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 This is what a [Higher Order Function](https://en.wikipedia.org/wiki/Higher-order_function) does.
 Many useful HOF can be found in the [functools](https://docs.python.org/3/library/functools.html) module.
 > A Higher Order Function is a function that does at least one of the following:
-- takes on or more functions as arguments
+- takes one or more functions as arguments
 - returns a function as its result

 ### Filter
-When using a Higher Order Function I often refer to the function I write to "feed" to the Higher Order Function as a "predicate" function.
+When using `Filter` I often refer to the function I write to "feed" to the Higher Order Function as the "predicate" function.
 Let's say you are asked to find which numbers are even when given a list of numbers [1 ,2, 3, 4].
-We could use [filter](https://www.w3schools.com/python/ref_func_filter.asp) to do so, but first we need to write a function to pass to `filter` *Note: Since computers are lazy when using a HOF `list` must be used to display the content, otherwise your output will read `<filter object at 0x7d98ab32a700>`*
+We could use [filter](https://www.w3schools.com/python/ref_func_filter.asp) to do so, but first we need to write a function to pass to `filter` *Note: Since python is lazy, when using `filter`, `list` must be used to display the content, otherwise your output will read `<filter object at 0x7d98ab32a700>`*

 {% highlight python %}
 def is_even(number):  # this is the predicate function